mattischrome/console-blog/content/posts/programming-an-uno-game-part-2/index.md

 - Fun
 - Eleven
 title: Programming an UNO game, part 2
-heroImage: ../../assets/images/defaultHero.jpg
-description: It turns out that programming the UNO game is not that complicated once you start designing the
 ---
 It turns out that programming the UNO game is not that complicated once you start designing the thing.
 This post will get the rules and game elements clear.